-- Visited a country in the past that the country does not like or recognize.
-Until recently this was a significant problem for people visiting countries in the Middle East with an Israeli stamp in their passport.
-(Fortunately, most citizens of developed countries will be able to visit most Middle East countries, most notably the United Arab Emirates, Egypt, and Jordan, with an Israeli stamp in their passport).
+- Visited a country in the past that the government does not like or recognize.
+Until recently, this was a significant problem for people visiting countries in the Middle East with an Israeli stamp on their passports.
+(Fortunately, most citizens of developed countries will be able to visit most Middle East countries, most notably the United Arab Emirates, Egypt, and Jordan, with an Israeli stamp on their passport).

 - No proof of your relationship to your children and/or have no evidence of consent from any non-accompanying parent(s).